cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/207_Closures.md

 > **Note**
 >
 > If you assign a closure to a property of a class instance, and the closure captures that instance by referring to the instance or its members, you will create a strong reference cycle between the closure and the instance.
 Swift uses *capture lists* to break these strong reference cycles.
-For more information, see [Strong Reference Cycles for Closures].
+For more information, see [Strong Reference Cycles for Closures](216_Automatic_Reference_Counting.html#strong-reference-cycles-for-closures "Strong Reference Cycles for Closures").

 ## Closures Are Reference Types##